dgiantsidi/zfs-docs/instructions-zfs-docker.md

 # Instructions for running ZFS natively

-1) `sudo zpool create mypool /dev/sdb /dev/sdc /dev/sdd`
+1) `sudo zpool create mypool /dev/sdb /dev/sdc /dev/sdd`.
+Note that you should first check with `lsblk` in which disk the OS mount point is.
+You should exclude that disk.